 - Texture paint

 Lawsuits soon followed against both National Gypsum Company and Gold Bond Building Products.
 The sheer amount of lawsuits resulted in the 1985 Wellington Agreement, in which the company moved all of their pending asbestos lawsuits to the Asbestos Claims Facility.
 In 1990, National Gypsum filed for Chapter 11 bankruptcy.

-In 1993, the company, now called NGC, created an asbestos trust fund and settlement deal that allowed them to never be sued for asbestos use again.
+In 1993, the company, now called NGC, created an asbestos trust fund and settlement deal that prevents all future asbestos lawsuits.
 However, they are now mandated to pay $347 million to the Asbestos Claims Management Corporation (ACMC).

-Additional Job Sites and Businesses Associated with Asbestos Use in Charlotte
+Additional Job Sites Associated with Asbestos Use in Charlotte

 Schools and Hospitals